Momentum (Battery EP)

 Momentum is the fourth EP by Battery, released on November 17, 1998 by COP International.
-The album peaked at #15 on the CMJ RPM charts.
+The album peaked at No. 15 on the CMJ RPM charts.

 Reception

 A critic at Last Sigh Magazine called Momentum "not music to necessarily relax to, Hate Dept., Cameron Lewis (Ipecac Loop), Fishtank No. 9 and Heavy Water Factory kick it hard with their own renditions of Battery songs that whisp the listener into another dimension of high intensity sound energy."
 Sonic Boom said "If you are looking for a band with unbelievable strong female vocals and who are not afraid to develop a music style all of their own that have a listen to Battery and I am sure that you will not be disappointed."

 Track listing

 Personnel

 Adapted from the Momentum liner notes.